-Each request is evaluated in accordance with our Lending Standards and Guidelines, with exceptions permitted where risks are mitigated via additional collateral, repayment options and/or underlying loan attributes or structuring.
-Our Lending Standards and Guidelines are approved by our Loan Committee and are reviewed at least annually but remain subject to modification at any time, in our sole discretion.
+Each request is evaluated in accordance with our Lending Standards and Guidelines, with exceptions permitted where risks are mitigated via additional collateral, repayment options, underlying loan attributes or structuring, or otherwise in our discretion.
+Our Lending Standards and Guidelines are approved by our Loan Committee and are reviewed at least annually but remain subject to modification or deviation at any time, in our sole discretion.
 Upon request, we will provide a copy of our current Lending Standards and Guidelines.